-I don’t know if there’s any perfectly demarcated line between a felony and a misdemeanor as it relates to this criminal threat pursuant to Penal Code Section 422 in Los Angeles.
+I don’t know if there’s any perfectly demarcated line between a felony and a misdemeanor as it relates to this criminal threat pursuant to Penal Code Section 422 in San Fernando Valley.
 It seems to me it’s just a judgment call on the part of the prosecutors, and they’re going to look at a whole host of different factors.

 But other factors the prosecutors are going to look at is your criminal records, and if you’re somebody who keeps going around threatening people, you’re involved in a bunch of violent behavior, you’re a dangerous person, you’re a gang member — these are all things that will cause a case to be charged as a felony versus a misdemeanor.

 If on the other hand, you have a clean record, you’ve never been in trouble before and the threat is simply out of character for you, this would probably be a situation where they’re going to charge the case as a misdemeanor and maybe they’d even consider giving some other charge as part of a negotiated plea if we can show a good enough reason to do so.

 So, really when you evaluate this whole criminal threats thing, they’re looking at the surrounding circumstances of the threat, whether or not you actually had some sort of a weapon related to the threat, and how menacing and dangerous you appear to not only the victim of your crime but other potential victims in the community as well.

 The more dangerous you appear, the more likely they believe you are to carry out some sort of a violent threat — the more likely the prosecutor and judge are going to through you in jail or prison and try to put a mark on your record to deter you from future activity.

 They also want to make sure that if you ever do commit another criminal threat-related offense, that the hammer will easily be able to be dropped on you because you’ll have a prior strike, your sentence will be doubled-up and nobody is going to take pity on you when you’re coming back again doing the exact same thing.